ken77921/ken77921.github.io/_pages/projects.md

   </div>
 </div>

-<h4>Why do we use Attention in All Transformer Layers Except for the Last Softmax Layer? (aka Why and When Pointer Networks Improve LMs and How to Do Even Better)</h4>
+<h4>We should NOT use Attention in All Transformer Layers Except for the Last Softmax Layer! (aka Why and When Pointer Networks Improve LMs and How to Do Even Better)</h4>
 <div class="row row-grid">
   <div class="col-6">
     <img src="../assets/img/dynamic_partitions.png" class="img-responsive" width="100%">